CCAHD Foundation Mission statement

 - International Union for Conservation of Nature (IUCN) Cetacean Specialist Group (CSG): A recent initiative by the CSG-Integrated Conservation Planning for Cetaceans (ICPC) aims to develop an action plan for each of the most threatened dolphin and porpoise species and populations, including the Atlantic humpback dolphin;

 - Convention on Migratory Species(CMS): a Concerted Action (CA) for the Atlantic humpback dolphin was adopted by the CMS in 2017, and revised during February 2020.
-The CA includes the formulation of a five-year Plan of Action;
+The CA includes the formulation of a five-year Action Plan, which CCAHD members are helping to draft and support;

 - Collins, T., Braulik, G.T. and Perrin, W. (2017).
 Sousa teuszii (errata version published in 2018).
 The IUCN Red List of Threatened Species 2017: e.T20425A123792572. https://dx.doi.org/10.2305/IUCN.UK.2017-3.RLTS.T20425A50372734.en.
 Downloaded on 07 October 2020.